Lux3n-git/luxclient/misc/jargon4.md

     Rings:
         Obsidian trenches, usually IRO but sometimes SRO, which surround a vault spike and are used to defend against a ground-based assault.
-    Skybridge:
-        A bridge in the sky used to break bastions without having to break through the rest of the vault defenses so that attackers can focus on pearling the defenders and mining through the spike.
-    Skybunker:
-        An obsidian bunker, usually above a vault, used to defend against skybridges.